 Iran-Pakistan Gas Pipeline Project.
 Since 2002, Pakistan, Iran and India have been actively discussing the construction of a natural gas pipeline that would bring natural gas from Iranian natural gas fields through an on-land route to Pakistan and India.
 The project would be undertaken on a segmented basis, with each country undertaking to develop their infrastructure independently, but in a coordinated manner.
-The total length of the pipeline is expected to be 1,931 km, of which 1,150 km is to be located inside Iran and 781 km inside Pakistan.
-Iran has been progressing implementation of the pipeline and has laid 900 km of pipeline to date, with the aim of supplies commencing in 2014-15.
-In February 2014, the Minister for Petroleum and Natural Resources informed the National Assembly that Pakistan had not yet commenced construction on its section of the pipeline due to international sanctions against Iran.
-Negotiations between Pakistan and Iran have been planned to resolve the situation in an amicable manner.
+The total length of the pipeline is expected to be 1,931 kilometres, of which 1,150 kilometres is to be located inside Iran and 781 kilometres inside Pakistan.
+Iran has been progressing implementation of the pipeline and has laid 900 kilometres of pipeline to date.
+Pakistan had not yet commenced construction on its section of the pipeline due to international sanctions against Iran.
+The project has been split into two phases with 700 kilometres of pipeline in Pakistan to be built from an LNG terminal at Gwadar to Nawabshah with the capacity to handle 500 MMCFD per day of gas and 80 kilometres of pipeline between Gwadar and the Iranian border, which is expected to be completed after international sanctions against Iran are lifted.
+It is anticipated by the Government that if sanctions are lifted, both phases of the project could be completed by December 2017.